What is the Purpose of a TGM internship?

 What Qualifications is TGM Looking For?

 Individuals who are following Christ with all their being, those who are seeking Gods direction in their life and ready to have their personal theology challenged by the Holy Spirit.
-Interns will need to secure personal “Medical Insurance” to cover them
+Interns will need to secure personal “Medical Insurance” to cover them through the duration of their Internship with TGM.

 What are the Benefits of Becoming an Intern?